The Gifford Lectures delivered at Edinburgh 1901-1902, First Edition printed 1960. Quotes are taken from Fifth edition, paperback, 1971, Collins.

-This view is so widespread at the present day that I must consider it with some explicitness before I pass to my own conclusions"Partially used on "The Universe Could Not Have Been Created by God: Logic Versus Supposition" by Vexen Crabtree (2010)
+This view is so widespread at the present day that I must consider it with some explicitness before I pass to my own conclusions"Partially used on "The Universe Could Not Have Been Created by God: The Failure of First Cause Arguments" by Vexen Crabtree (2010)

 "Originality cannot be expected in a field like this, where all the attitudes and tempers that are possible have been exhibited in literature long ago, and where any new writer can immediately be classed under a familiar head"